web3/web3.js/docs/docs/guides/web3_migration_guide/web3_eth_migration_guide.md

 #### web3.eth.sendTransaction

--   `userTransactionObject.chain` no longer defaults to `mainnet`, will be `undefined` if not provided
+-   `userTransactionObject.chain` no longer defaults to `"mainnet"`, will be `undefined` if not provided
--   `userTransactionObject.hardfork` no longer defaults to `london`, will be `undefined` if not provided
+-   `userTransactionObject.hardfork` no longer defaults to `"london"`, will be `undefined` if not provided

 ### PromiEvents